START WITH ONE BOUNDED LOOP

 gates

-I need checks that can't be bypassed.
+I need checks that cannot be bypassed.

 policy